wp-plugins/responsive-admin-maintenance-pro/readme.txt

 Yes, Fully responsive in all major devices.

-= May i use Youtube video as the background of my maintanence page? =
+= May I use Youtube video as the background of my maintenance page? =

 Yes, You can, We added a youtube video background template style on the settings page.